Hello, lovely reader. You look nice. You do something with your hair? I like it.

 Okay, look, I’m 27 and my retirement plan is “try not to live too long”, so the fact that vanity publishers charge a lot of money without providing much in return seems like a big deal to me.
 This obviously isn’t the case for everyone, or the vanities would go out of business.
-There are people who just want to get their books published, money no object.
-Doesn’t a publishing “package” make sense for them?
+But maybe you just want to get your book published, money no object.
+Doesn’t a publishing “package” make sense for you?

 Well, it depends what your goals are for publishing.
 If you literally just want to get a bunch of your books printed so you can be a published author and you don’t care what that costs, then sure!
 I actually wouldn’t have a problem with vanity publishers if they presented themselves as a way to pay for a kind of “author experience”.
 My partner once spent a very impressive amount of money so that he and I could be zookeepers for a day and it was one of the best things I’ve ever done.
 A lemur put its tail up my nose.
 But the zoo never pretended that the experience would actually make us professional zookeepers—we knew we were paying to pretend.

 But that’s not what most vanities promise, nor is it what most authors want.
 Aspiring professional authors want to be read, and they want to be paid.
 They might want one of those things more than the other, but they want both—and pretty badly, because you can get readers by posting your work for free online, and earn money more reliably by doing pretty much anything else.